jdsprink91/scandalous-prince-reader/README.md

 - [ ] Full page audio player
 - [ ] Add hour to mobile audio player
 - [ ] write about page (links on how to install PWA)

+## V0.0.8 checklist

+Tons of style updates

+- [ ] Progress bar moves based on time duration (need to set width on duration)

 # Testing